MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 * `created`: the date on which the instance was created.
 This should never be null.
 * `cell_name`: the name of the cell in which the instance ran/is running
-* `project_id`: the id of the project to which the instance belongs
+* `project_id`: the id of the project to which the instance belongs.
+Maps to `id` in the `project` table.

 We use the `cell_name` column to identify the UoM data centers, as there is currently a one to one mapping between the UoM cells and the UoM data centers.

 This *may* change, so the tool that does the ETL checks for changes to cell names and alerts the administrators if any is found.

+### The project table

+The `project` table contains a list of all the projects that have been approved on the NeCTAR cloud.

+The following columns are of interest

+* `id`: the project id.
+* `display_name`: the name shown for the project in the dashboard project drop down.
+* `organisation`: the institute associated with with the project.
+This could do with some clean up (e.g.: *gmail.com* appears...)

 ## Others @ UoM